 Gulp.
 Yes, we ideally should have figured this out before.
 But remember: we were in the very middle of what the Prussian von Clausewitz had described as "the fog of war."
 In any enterprise of importance, you make your plans as best you can, and then when the enterprise begins and you are quickly enveloped in uncertainty and unanticipated catastrophes, you just remain nimble and imaginative and make your way boldly through the fog.
 I reminded Tam and myself of General George Patton many times in the ensuing days: driving his Third Army tank corps brilliantly through the debris of war toward Berlin in December of 1944, he defied all known laws of military tactical logistics and abruptly wheeled his forces 90 degrees north to rescue 101st Airborne paratroopers facing annihilation by the Germans in the Battle of the Bulge in Belgium.
 He succeeded.
 Then got his tanks to Berlin.
 We would do the same.
 We would visit and camp outside Santa Fe every summer—but we wouldn't reside there.
 We would, instead, live in—in—uh… Where the devil were we going to live?

 Our new home would be somewhere in the Southwest, clearly.
 We researched and pondered possibilities in New Mexico other than Santa Fe.
 Up north in the countryside around Abiquiu, our much-loved Georgia O'Keeffe country?
 Down south in Las Cruces, a lovely university-town near the Mexican border?
 In the Jemez mountains to the west of Santa Fe, close to Bandelier?
-Or—how about checking out that "active retirement community" my Sierra Club friends Harold and Janet had moved to a year ago, and described with enthusiasm in their Christmas letter?
+Or—how about checking out that "active retirement community" our friends Harold and Janet had moved to a year ago, and described with enthusiasm in their Christmas letter?
 Where was that?
 Oh yes: Arizona.
 Hmmm.
 Just north of Tucson, a small burg called Oro Valley.
 Where the heck is Tucson?
 Oh, here it is, way south in Arizona, in the middle of the Sonoran Desert, yet.
 We investigated all the possibilities, both New Mexico and southern Arizona: the winters, the water supply, the recreational opportunities, the housing market.
 Southern Arizona proved especially intriguing.
 Tucson had been stockpiling water from the Colorado River for decades, and was flush with the stuff.
 (Oro Valley hadn't, tho.)
 Of course, where our friends lived, one of the Del Webb "Sun City" developments, was by definition full of old people (or at least 55 years of age, which wasn't really old).
 Best of all, we discovered that Tucson and Oro Valley really did have very mild winters.
 You could hardly call them "winters," in fact.

 So into the rental car goes Inky, again, 1,200 miles under her feline belt and another 500 to go to Tucson.
 Two things are clear to us: we are going to seriously investigate living in water-rich Tucson, and we aren't going to live amongst a bunch of retirees in water-dicey Sun City.
 Arriving in southern Arizona, to be polite we have lunch with our friends in the Sun City community restaurant.
 Food is delicious; a bright red Vermillion flycatcher flits about in the nearby trees; a tour of the shared community facilities reveals several swimming pools; ceramic studios with virtually free clay and kiln use; a watercolor studio whose artists painting that afternoon welcomed Tammy with open arms; a well-stocked woodworking shop the size of a shopping center; a stained-glass studio; a pool room with excellent tables; tennis courts galore.
 But most surprising: active, attractive, lively residents happy to show you around these facilities, not just making things but learning the ukulele or swimming or bicycling or walking around the community.
 All yours to enjoy for a monthly home-owners fee of—prepare yourself—$178.